catalyst-cloud/catalystcloud-docs/source/tutorials/region-failover-using-the-fastly-cdn.rst

 3. Create a header condition that specifies exactly when to use the failover server

-We have already ensured that automatic load balancing is turned off, you can check this if you are not sure.
+You have already ensured that automatic load balancing is turned off.
+You can check this if you are not sure.

 The next step is to create two new request headers, one each for our primary